Permissionless-Software-Foundation/ipfs-p2wdb-service/README.md

 - [Instructions on setting up IPFS private networks.](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#private-networks)
 - For external installations, the swarm.key file will typically go in `~/.ipfs/swarm.key`
-- For production Docker containers, the key would go in `ipfs-service-provider/production/data/go-ipfs/data/swarm.key`
+- For production Docker containers, the key is automatically mounted by the container.

-- By default, the P2WDB accesses the BCH blockchain through https://free-bch.fullstack.cash, which is simply a running implementation of [ipfs-bch-wallet-consumer](https://github.com/Permissionless-Software-Foundation/ipfs-bch-wallet-consumer).
+- By default, the P2WDB accesses the BCH blockchain through https://free-bch.fullstack.cash, which is simply a running instance of [ipfs-bch-wallet-consumer](https://github.com/Permissionless-Software-Foundation/ipfs-bch-wallet-consumer).
+This is part of the PSF web3 infrastructure, described at [CashStack.info](https://cashstack.info).
 If you want to connect to a different instance, set the URL in the `CONSUMER_URL` environment variable.
+A list of instances is available [in this gist](https://gist.github.com/christroutner/63c5513782181f8b8ea3eb89f7cadeb6).

 ### Setup Development Environment

-**Note:** These instructions are out of date and need to be updated.

-The development environment is assumed to be Ubuntu Linux.

-- Clone this repository.
-- Make sure you have node-pre-gyp installed: `sudo npm install -g node-pre-gyp`
-- Install dependencies with `npm install`
-- If MongoDB is not installed, install it by running the `./install-mongo.sh` script
-- Run tests with `npm test`
-- Start with `npm start`
+TODO: This section needs more information added to it.

 ### Docker container

 The target production deployment of this software is as a Docker container.
 The [docker folder](./production/docker) contains the Dockerfile and `docker-compose.yml` file to generate a new Docker image.
 The production target is Ubuntu Linux 20.04, running Docker and Docker Compose.

-- Generate a new Docker image: `docker-compose build --no-cache`
+- Pull down the Docker images: `docker-compose pull`
 - Start the Docker container: `docker-compose up -d`
-- Stop the Docker container: `docker-compose down`
-- Copy the [swarm.key](./swarm.key) file to `ipfs-p2wdb-service/production/data/go-ipfs/data/swarm.key`.
-- Bring the containers back up with `docker-compose up -d`.

 ## License